LeedsCodeDojo/MakeItRight/Problem.md

     7

-The format of the output is not important.
+The format of the output is not important, although strings might make later enhancements easier.
 Even unicode will be acceped.. ;-)

 If something is not specified, handle it as you like.
 Keep it simple - just use integers, assume the arguments are valid, etc.